-There are normal variations in the thickness of and the resistance to recession of gum tissue.
-Some people have a "Thick Biotype”, which is very unlikely to recede or to lose the gum papillae between the teeth.
-Others have a “Thin Biotype” that is very susceptible to recession and loss of the gingival papillae between the teeth.
-When doing cosmetic bonding, porcelain veneers, or crowns on teeth with the thin biotype, extreme atraumatic care is necessary to prevent or limit loss of tissue.
+There are normal variations in the thickness of gum tissue.
+Thick gum is stronger gum.
+Thick gum is more resistant to recession.
+Some people have this “Thick Biotype”, which is unlikely to recede or to lose the gum between the teeth.
+Others have a “Thin Biotype” that is very prone to recession and loss of the gum between the teeth.
+Caution is needed when doing cosmetic dentistry on teeth with the thin biotype.
+Experienced dentists know that gentle care is needed to prevent or limit loss of tissue.

-If the tissue is already lost, the spaces can still be closed by a well-trained prosthodontist or cosmetic dentist partnering with a higher end laboratory technician.
-It is very difficult to close the space and still render restoration shapes that don't appear square.
-The tooth preparations may be less conservative and the shapes of the restorations are subtlely modified to fill the spaces without margin overhangs and avoiding the "square tooth" look.
-Very specific tooth preparation design and planning are required to aesthetically fill the black spaces with a natural appearance that is cleansable.
+If there is already missing gum between teeth, the spaces can still be closed by a well-trained team.
+The drilling may be less conservative and the shapes of the restorations are subtly modified to fill the black triangles between the teeth.
+A very specific tooth drilling design is required to replace the missing gum from between teeth with a natural appearance that is cleanable.

 Why did I loose gum between my teeth?